 Joint communique issued by the Minister for Europe and Foreign Affairs and the Minister for the Armed Forces

 The evacuation operations launched in Khartoum are continuing.
-Two more return flights from Khartoum to Djibouti were provided by the Air and Space Force during the day of 24 April, each with some 100 people on board.
+Two more return flights from Khartoum to Djibouti were provided by the Air and Space Force late on 23 April and then in the morning of 24 April, each with some 100 people on board.

-Since the start of the operation, these round trips have enabled a total of 491 people to be evacuated, including 196 French nationals wanting to leave Sudan, and a significant number of citizens of 36 other countries, particularly in Europe (Austria, Denmark, Finland, Germany, Greece, Hungary, Italy, Ireland, Iceland, Moldova, the Netherlands, Poland, Romania, Sweden, Switzerland and the United Kingdom) but also Africa (Burundi, Chad, Ethiopia, Lesotho, Morocco, Namibia, Niger, Rwanda, Senegal, South Africa, Sudan, Togo and Uganda), [North] America (United States and Canada) and Asia (Australia, India, Japan, New Zealand and the Philippines).
+These round trips enabled 388 people to be evacuated, including those French nationals who so wished and a significant number of citizens of other countries, particularly in Europe (Austria, Denmark, Finland, Germany, Greece, Hungary, Italy, Ireland, the Netherlands, Romania, Sweden, Switzerland and the United Kingdom) but also Africa (Burundi, Ethiopia, Lesotho, Morocco, Namibia, Niger, Rwanda, Sudan, South Africa and Uganda), [North] America (the United States and Canada) and Asia (India, Japan and the Philippines).